gmccreight/Flask-and-React-TODO/README.md

-# Todo App with Flask and React
+# Todo App with React and FastAPI

 This is a simple Todo application built with:

-* Flask (backend)
 * React (frontend)
+* FastAPI (backend)

 The documentation for each part is in the respective folder.

 ## Development

-To work on this application, you'll need to have both the backend and frontend running simultaneously:

-1. Start the backend Flask server in one terminal window.
-2. Start the frontend development server in another terminal window.
+This uses a `.devcontainer` to provide a containerized development environment from within Cursor.

+When Cursor starts up, it will start a container from the `.devcontainer/Dockerfile` and mount the current directory as a volume inside the container.

+When you use terminal inside Cursor, you're actually using a shell inside the container.